 Alia Malley (b.1973, California) received her BA in Critical Studies from USC School of Cinematic Arts in 1994, and her MFA in Visual Arts from University of California Riverside in 2010.
 She was the recipient of the 2011 CENTER Dealer’s Choice Award, and the 2010 Merck Award at Darmstädter Tage Der Fotografie, Germany.
 In 2011, she was selected for the Fundación Botín - Taller de Paul Graham in Santander, Spain, and in 2013 participated in the Farm Foundation’s Arctic Circle residency in Spitsbergen, Svalbard.
 She was selected for the 2015 Field-Notes Hybrid_Matters residency at the Kilpisjärvi Biological Station in Lapland, Finland.
-Malley was recently awarded a National Endowment for the Arts "Our Town" Grant through the City of Santa Monica for a video projection which will take place at Bergamot Station in August 2016.
+Malley was recently awarded a National Endowment for the Arts "Our Town" Grant through the City of Santa Monica for a video projection which took place at Bergamot Station in August 2016.

 Her work has been exhibited in solo and group exhibitions throughout the US, including the Indianapolis Museum of Contemporary Art, and the Riverside Art Museum, California.
 Malley’s work is included in the permanent collection of the Los Angeles County Museum of Art and the UCLA Library Special Collections.